davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 ~~~
 {: #exponential-tree title="An Example X.509 Policy Tree with Exponential Growth"}

-Unmitigated, this growth allows a malicious validation input to consume
-resources exponential in the size of the input.
-An attacker could use this to
-mount a denial-of-service attack against X.509-based applications.
+An attacker can use this behavior to mount a denial-of-service attack against
+an X.509-based application.
+The attacker sends such a certificate chain and
+triggers the target application's certificate validation process.
+For example,
+the target application may be a TLS {{?RFC8446}} server that performs client
+certificate validation.
+The above exponential growth means the target
+application will consume far more resources processing the input than the
+attacker consumed to send it, preventing it from servicing other clients.

 ## Policy Graph {#policy-graph}